maryamariyan/LoggingGenerator/README.md

 Fixer

-* Generate a comment above the logging method sig
-* Handle cases where the message string is a const
-* Pick a different filename for the generated log file if the project already contains a file by that name.
+* Add more unit tests
-* Pick a different method name if the target class already contains a method by that name
+* Pick a different method name if the target class already contains a method with a matching signature
+* Reuse an existing logging method if one exists with the same signature.
+* Don't generate a new method if an exact match already exists
-* If the target class is in the same file as the legacy call site, then things get confused
+* BUG: If the target class is in the same file as the legacy call site, then things get confused
-* Add unit tests

 ## Example